mandinga90/sf-minesweeper/README.md

 ## Future Enhancements
 - **Timer**: Add a timer to track how fast players can solve the grid.
 - **Leaderboard**: Store high scores based on completion time.
-- **Mobile Enhancements**: Add touch support for mobile and tablet devices.

 ## Contributing
 If you'd like to contribute to this project, feel free to create a pull request or submit an issue.